hypro/hypro/docs/pages/state_set_representations/boxes.md

 ## General Idea

 A d-dimensional box as the Cartesian product of d real-valued intervals is represented by an ordered sequence of d intervals in HyPro.
+Operations are implemented using interval arithmetic, thus avoiding costly conversions.

 ## Implementation Details

+## Hints & Tricks

+In flowpipe construction for linear hybrid systems, the chosen time step size usually has a monotonous effect on precision, i.e., decreasing the time step size usually increases precision.
+For boxes, due to the introduced over-approximation during most operations, this statement does not necessarily hold.

 {% include links.html %}